runtimeverification/verified-smart-contracts/gnosis/gnosis-spec.md

 #### Pre-conditions:

 No overflow:
-- `threshold` is small enough to avoid overflow.
 - The input stack size is small enough to avoid the stack overflow.
 - The maximum memory location accessed is small enough to avoid the integer overflow for the pointer arithmetic.

 Assuming the no-overflow conditions is practically reasonable.
 If they are not satisfied, the function will throw.

+No wrap-around:
+- `threshold` is small enough to avoid overflow (wrap-around).

+Assuming the no-wrap-around condition requires the corresponding contract invariant.
+In the current GnosisSafe contract, assuming the invariant is practically reasonable considering the resource limitation (such as gas).
+If it is not satisfied, the function may have unexpected behaviors.

 Well-formed input:
 - Every owner (i.e., some `o` such that `owners[o] =/= 0`) is within the range of `address`.
 Otherwise, the function simply truncates the higher bits when validating the signatures.